Clayell/TargetInterceptPlanner/README.md

 * The target launch azimuth or inclination for the launch window, with a default of 90° azimuth (directly due east)
 * The latitude and longitude of your position
     * This can be given automatically by the position of your launch site or vessel, or by manually typing in a latitude and longitude
+* The exact parameters of the target orbit (in manual target orbit mode)

 #### Info given back to help you plan:
 * The time of the next launch window to your parking orbit at the target azimuth/inclination